 The BioE graduate and undergraduate programs are continually ranked in the Top 10 according to US News & World Report.
-A more detailed study of graduate education by the National Research Council (NRC rankings) has placed our graduate program among the very top in the country.

 The bioengineering department is part of the College of Engineering, a world-renowned program consistently ranked in the top three overall engineering schools in the country by U.S. News & World Report.
 UC Berkeley as a whole has been ranked as the top public university in the world.